 “We are our children’s role models, so we should be leading by example at all times and when we’re sad,” said Taravella.
 “We talk about our sadness so we can talk about us being fearful and sad that this happened, but then, I always try and end on the positive to help them cope or deal with it, that we are a family and that we support each other as a family.”

 Parents should also be mindful of any changes in their children’s behavior after learning about a tragedy, Taravella said.

 “I would try and put their behaviors into words like saying, ‘I see that you’ve been more cranky lately or more upset, I’m wondering if something’s going on, if you feel upset about something,’ ” he said, which might help them communicate what they are feeling.

 Helping teens open up

-For teens, who will most likely have heard about the attacks through social media or news coverage, it is best to start by asking what they know, Ferrara said.
+For teens, who will most likely have heard about violent events or attacks through social media or news coverage, it is best to start by asking what they know, Ferrara said.
 Parents should also not assume their children are processing the events or trauma surrounding the events the same way they are, she added.

 “Initially, it is possible they may not have much to say,” she said, but they might revisit the topic when something connects to them personally.

 “Events like this sometimes defy language, and a teen may struggle to discuss.
 However, remain open for these emerging adults.
 They need to know that they matter and that the world’s complexity is in dire need of their taking the time to think about and understand what it means to be global citizens,” she said.